penny4860/SVHN-deep-digit-detector/README.md

 #### Anaconda Env

-I recommend that you create and use an anaconda env that is independent of your project. ou can create anaconda env for this project by following these simple steps.
+I recommend that you create and use an anaconda env that is independent of your project.
+You can create anaconda env for this project by following these simple steps.

 * Create anaconda env with the following command line:
   * ```$ conda env create -f digit_detector.yml ```